Eric Swalwell: 2014

 Swalwell was challenged by Republican Hugh Bussell, a senior manager at Workday, Inc., and by Democratic State Senate Majority Leader Ellen Corbett of Hayward.
 Corbett, placed third in June's primary, not earning enough votes to make the general election.
 Swalwell defeated Bussell in the November general election, 69.8% to 30.2%.
 He was sworn into his second term on January 3, 2015.

 2016

 Swalwell was challenged by Republican Danny Reid Turner of Livermore.
 He defeated Turner in the November general election, 73.8% to 26.2%.
 He was sworn into his third term on January 3, 2017.

 2018

 Swalwell was challenged by Republican Rudy Peters of Livermore.
 He defeated Peters in the November general election, 73.0% to 27.0%.
 He was sworn into his fourth term on January 3, 2019.

 2020

-Swallwell won the 2020 election against Republican challenger Alison Hayden, 70.9% to 29.1%.
+Swalwell won the 2020 election against Republican challenger Alison Hayden, 70.9% to 29.1%.

+2022

+In early 2022, Swalwell was redistricted to CA-14.
+He went up against and defeated Republican Alison Hayden, 69.3% to 30.7%.
+He was sworn into his sixth term on January 3rd, 2023.

+2024

+Swalwell was challenged by Republican Vin Kruttiventi.
+He defeated Kruttiventi in the November general election, 67.8% to 32.2%.
+He was sworn into his seventh term on January 3, 2025.